shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 ```
 sudo gem install bundler
 ```
-Usually git is installed buf in case it isn't, use the following command to install it.
+Usually git is installed on Ubuntu by default, but in case it isn't, use the following command to install it.
 ```
 sudo apt-get install git
 ```

-Note: If you currently do not have a Github account, you will need to create one, to complete this tutorial.
+If you currently do not have a Github account, you will need to create one, to complete this tutorial.

 ## Step 2

-After you have a setup your github account, create a new repository on github, using the following naming conventions.
+After you have a setup your github account, create a new repository using the following naming conventions.

 Create a repository with a name of githubusername.github.io if you want a web address like: